 I'm clung to, a human pillow.

 Out of the morning dark the gentlest of voices whispers

 And it is pure.

-you dancing with the freedom of a tribal warrior
+and you dance with the freedom of a tribal warrior.

 I sit still, watching you grow.